xieyuheng/inner/topics/logic/constraint-logic-programming--a-survey.md

 This is because the accumulated constraints can be represented by a most general unifier, and this, of course, is globally available via a simple binding mechanism.

+# 1.3.
+CLP Languages

+Viewing the subject rather broadly, constraint logic programming can be said to involve the incorporation of constraints and constraint "solving" methods in a logic-based language.

+This characterization suggests the possibility of many interesting languages, based on different constraints and different logics.

+However, to this point, work on CLP has almost exclusively been devoted to languages based on Horn clauses.